egomobile/e-gpt/examples/describe_command.md

 # [e.GPT](../README.md) :: [Examples](./README.md) :: Describe shell command

-> Handles a user input as shell command and tries to describe it.
+> Handles a user input as a shell command and attempts to provide a description of it.

 ```bash
 egpt describe "i need a Fibonacci function"